JrkKrs/electrolux-oven-compare/README.md

-# Elektrolux Project
+# Electrolux Project

 ## Description
-The Elektrolux Project is an application for analyzing and comparing the technical specifications of various oven models.
+The Electrolux Project is an application for analyzing and comparing the technical specifications of various oven models.

 ## Requirements
 - Python 3.7+